 Categories

 Halzion

-It prefers to grow in areas with high nitrogen content, such as pastures and fields, and can be eaten deliciously as tempura or dipping sauce.
-Flower language: “Reminiscence of love”
+thrives in nitrogen-rich areas such as pastures and fields, and can be enjoyed in dishes like tempura or blanched greens.
+Flower meaning: "Reminiscing love"

-(also known as Dokudame, Juyaku, Gyoseiso, Jigokusoba, Umazeri)
+(also known as Dokudame, Juuyaku, Gyoseisou, Jigokusoba, Umazeri)

-It grows in clumps in damp shaded areas, has a unique scent, and has been widely used as a folk medicine since ancient times.
+It grows in clusters in damp, shady places, has a distinctive fragrance, and has been widely used as a folk medicine since ancient times.

-Efficacy: Detoxification, antipyretic, prevention of arteriosclerosis, diuretic effect
+Efficacy: Detoxification, fever reduction, prevention of arteriosclerosis, diuretic effect.

 dandelion

-Dandelions that can often be seen in Japan include the Japanese dandelion, which has grown wild since ancient times, and the Western dandelion, which was introduced from foreign countries after the Meiji period.
+The dandelions commonly seen in Japan include the native Japanese dandelion (Taraxacum platycarpum), which has grown wild since ancient times, and the Western dandelion (Taraxacum platycarpum), which was introduced from abroad after the Meiji era.
+The Japanese dandelion blooms only in spring, while the Western dandelion can be seen year-round, especially in urban areas.

+Categories